-A common misconception about user research is that it begins after something has been built.
-But to build something only for it to fail or underperform can be expensive and demoralising.
+A common misconception about user research is that it begins after something has been built, but who wants to build something that fails or underperforms?

-Modern product and service development has research start before a line of code is written.
-Understanding the end-users’ needs and constraints, and the wider ecosystem at the start helps to make things useful and appropriate.
-Regular research also helps to keep a product or service’s development connected to its purpose, and development teams connected with their end users.
+Product and service development might usefully start research before a line of code is written.
+Understanding the end-users’ needs and constraints, and the wider ecosystem at the outset helps to make things useful and useable.
+Regular research also helps to connect a product or service’s development with its purpose, and teams with the end user.

 As development progresses the focus and outputs of research moves from understanding requirements, context and constraints (formative research) to testing what’s being built.
 That can be done using a prototype or the live output of a development sprint (summative research), testing with just 5 people can identify up to 80% of a website’s usability issues.
 The kind of research that’s done also changes.